About IQMindware

 Reasoning quality must be accessible on non-ideal days.

-In practice: Zone Coach routes sessions by readiness state.
+In practice: Zone Pulse routes sessions by readiness state.

 3